FreaKzero/nms-companion/protocol.md

 - [ ] File Selectors => default paths
 - [ ] Error handling Backend -> Frontend
 - [x] Refactor Settings Form, naming of labels and order of Files as also Paths
+- [ ] Emptystates for all List Components

 # Bugs / Subfeatures
 - [x] Discoveries -> when check is successful - JOINS arent done correctly for Planetfilters